rstrube/react-webpack-tutorial/README.md

 * `react`: the core React library.
 * `react-dom`: provides binding between React and the DOM.

-At this point your `package.json` should look something like (versions of packages might be different):

 ## Install Webpack
 Install the Webpack module bundler, along with the CLI tools, and development server.
 The Webpack development server supports "hot" reload.